dacort/emr-eks-terraform/README.md

 ## Running a job

 Now that your cluster is up, you should be able to run a job.
+Because the [EKS cluster autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/cluster-autoscaler.html) is not installed by default, if you want to anything more complicated than the example below, you'll need to scale the cluster up manually.

 The below example just runs a sample calculation of Pi and enables CloudWatch logging.